 - To have general administrative responsibility for department programs, subject to the approval of the dean of the college, and to conduct the business of the department efficiently.
-This broad responsibility includes the acquisition and management of funds and the hiring and supervision of faculty and staff. - To plan with the members of the faculty and the dean of the college a progressive program; to encourage research and educational investigations.

-- To evaluate and improve instructional and administrative processes on an ongoing basis; to promote improvement of instruction by providing for the evaluation of each course when offered, including written evaluation by students of the course and instructors, and periodic course review by the faculty. - To evaluate faculty members annually in accordance with both university and department established criteria; to inform faculty members when they receive their annual review of their right to review their primary personnel file maintained by their department and to place in that file a response to any evaluation, comment, or other material contained in the file. - To recommend appointments, promotions, dismissals, and matters affecting the tenure of members of the department faculty to the dean of the college, in accordance with procedures set forth in Faculty Rule 3335-6 (http://trustees.osu.edu/university/facultyrules) and this department's Appointments, Promotion and Tenure Document. - To see that all faculty members, regardless of their assigned location, are offered the departmental privileges and responsibilities appropriate to their rank; and in general to lead in maintaining a high level of morale. - To see that adequate supervision and training are given to those members of the faculty and staff who may profit by such assistance.
+This broad responsibility includes the acquisition and management of funds and the hiring and supervision of faculty and staff. - To plan with the members of the faculty and the dean of the college a progressive program; to encourage research and educational investigations. - To evaluate and improve instructional and administrative processes on an ongoing basis; to promote improvement of instruction by providing for the evaluation of each course when offered, including written evaluation by students of the course and instructors, and periodic course review by the faculty. - To evaluate faculty members annually in accordance with both university and department established criteria; to inform faculty members when they receive their annual review of their right to review their primary personnel file maintained by their department and to place in that file a response to any evaluation, comment, or other material contained in the file. - After consultation with the eligible faculty, to recommend appointments, promotions, dismissals, and matters affecting the tenure of members of the department faculty to the executive dean of the college, in accordance with procedures set forth in Faculty Ruled 3335-6 and 3335-7 and this department's Appointments, Promotion and Tenure Document. - To see that all faculty members, regardless of their assigned location, are offered the departmental privileges and responsibilities appropriate to their rank; and in general, to lead in maintaining a high level of morale. - To maintain a curriculum vitae for all personnel teaching a course in the department's curriculum. - To see that adequate supervision and training are given to those members of the faculty and staff who may profit by such assistance.